-- News Direct is distributed to residents on a quarterly basis. - A Public Engagement Framework and 'Engaging With You' statement, which summarises how the council engage. - A Residents Panel has been established as a primary method for gathering views that are representative of the North Lincolnshire population. - Community Safety Partnership regularly engage and consult with the community about their priorities and progress towards achieving them. - A petitioning process for the public to bring concerns to the council's attention. - Greater use of social media to communicate with the communities.
+- News Direct is distributed to residents on a quarterly basis. - A Public Engagement Framework and 'Engaging With You' statement, which summarises how the council engages. - The Residents Panel is used as a primary method for gathering views that are representative of the North Lincolnshire population.

-Consultation and Engagement Strategy to be produced April 2022
+- The Community Safety Partnership regularly engages and consults with the community about their priorities and progress towards achieving them. - A petitioning process embedded within the Constitution for the public to bring concerns to the council's attention. - Greater use of social media to communicate with the communities. - A Consultation and Engagement Strategy to provide guidance on why and how best to engage with stakeholders.